Tafjordfjella

 Tafjordfjella or Tafjordfjellene (The Tafjord mountains) is a mountain range in Møre og Romsdal and Innlandet counties, Norway.
 It is located in the municipalities of Fjord, Stranda, Rauma, and Skjåk.
 The area takes its name from the village of Tafjord and the Tafjorden, the main entry point.
 The highest peaks are Puttegga at 1999 m, Karitinden at 1982 m, Tordsnose at 1975 m, and Høgstolen at 1953 m.

-Lakes in the area include Tordsvatnet, Veltdalsvatnet, Zakariasdammen, and Grønvatnet.
+The area has lakes, including Tordsvatnet, Veltdalsvatnet, Zakariasdammen, and Grønvatnet.
 Part of the range is included inside Reinheimen National Park.

-The Norwegian Trekking Association has the cabins called Reindalsseter, Pyttbua, Veltdalshytta, Vakkerstøylen, and Danskehytta.
-The western part of the area has since 1923 been extensively developed for hydro-electric power production by the Tafjord Kraft company.
+The Norwegian Trekking Association has Reindalsseter, Pyttbua, Veltdalshytta, Vakkerstøylen, and Danskehytta cabins.
+The western part of the area has, since 1923, been extensively developed for hydro-electric power production by the Tafjord Kraft company.